usdot-jpo-ode/jpo-ode/docs/UserGuide.md

     -   CVPEP\_TIM\_S3\_TOPIC

 3. Follow the rest of the ODE setup steps.
-The S3 depositor service containers will be automatically created by docker-compose.
+The S3 deposit service containers will be automatically created by docker-compose.

 4. Verify arrival of messages in S3 by visiting the AWS UI or an S3